Niche Cocoa Company Limited

 Niche Cocoa Company Limited is a Ghanaian cocoa company which was founded by Edmund Poku in 2007.
 The company exports its semi-finished by-products from Ghana to other companies in other countries internationally.
-Niche Cocoa started as Commodity Processing company with three associates all from different backgrounds two years after the company was established, Poku bought all of his partners' shares making it an entirely Ghanaian owned company.
+Niche Cocoa started as a Commodity Processing company with three associates all from different backgrounds two years after the company was established, Poku bought all of his partners' shares making it an entirely Ghanaian owned company.
 In 2011, Niche Cocoa company limited was then modified into Niche Cocoa.

 Location

 Niche Cocoa is located at the Tema free zones enclave at Tema industrial area off the Aflao road, which is some few kilometers to Ghana's capital city Accra.

 Founder

 Edmund Poku founded Niche Cocoa in 2007 after his MBA project work at Columbia Business School.
 After listening to his professor, he knew he will not be able to raise a capital of $12 million to start up.
 So Mr.Edmund Poku came to Ghana to raise that funds and out of $12 million, he was able to raise $4 million, which $2 million out of the $4 million was from his trust bank and the other $2 million was equity.